-Aboriginal ancestry refers to whether a person has ancestry associated with the Aboriginal peoples of Canada, that is, First Nations (North American Indian), Métis, and Inuit.
-Aboriginal peoples of Canada are defined in the Constitution Act, 1982, Section 35 (2) as including the Indian, Inuit and Métis peoples of Canada.
+Indigenous ancestry refers to whether a person has ancestry associated with the Indigenous peoples of Canada, that is, First Nations (North American Indian), Métis, and/or Inuit.
+Aboriginal peoples (referred to here as Indigenous peoples) of Canada are defined in the Constitution Act, 1982, Section 35 (2) as including the Indian, Inuit and Métis peoples of Canada.
+The term 'Aboriginal' has been replaced with the updated term of 'Indigenous' when referring to individuals who identify themselves as First Nations people, Métis and/or Inuit.
 Ancestry refers to the ethnic or cultural origins of the person's ancestors, an ancestor being usually more distant than a grandparent.
 A person can have more than one ethnic or cultural origin.

-'Aboriginal ancestry of person' is typically analyzed using the classification "Aboriginal ancestry response", where each response is considered separately.
-Persons who report more than one origin (Aboriginal or non-Aboriginal) are included in the response category for each of the origins they reported and the counts for specific origins reflect the number of responses provided.
-As a result, the counts for specific origins in this classification cannot be meaningfully summed because the total number of responses given to the question is greater than the total population.
+'Indigenous ancestry of person' is typically analyzed using the List of Indigenous ancestry responses 2021, where each response is considered separately.
+Persons who report more than one origin (Indigenous or non-Indigenous) are included in the response category for each of the origins they reported and the counts for specific origins reflect the number of responses provided.
+As a result, the counts for specific origins in this list cannot be meaningfully summed because the total number of responses given to the question is greater than the total population.

-'Aboriginal ancestry of person' may also be analyzed using the classification "Aboriginal ancestry."
-In this classification, persons are classified into mutually exclusive and exhaustive categories depending on whether they have a single Aboriginal ancestry, multiple Aboriginal ancestries, Aboriginal and non-Aboriginal ancestries or non-Aboriginal ancestry only.
+'Indigenous ancestry of person' may also be analyzed using the Classification of Indigenous ancestry.
+In this classification, persons are classified into mutually exclusive and exhaustive categories depending on whether they have a single Indigenous ancestry, multiple Indigenous ancestries, Indigenous and non-Indigenous ancestries or non-Indigenous ancestry only.
 As a result, the categories in this classification sum to the total population.

 Conformity to relevant internationally recognized standards

-This standard conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 2", 2008.
-The UN suggests that defining the indigenous population can be done in many ways, such as through a question on ethnic origin (that is to say, ancestry) and/or on indigenous identity.
+This standard conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 3", 2017.
+The UN suggests that defining the Indigenous population can be done in many ways, such as through a question on ethnic origin (that is to say, ancestry) and/or on Indigenous identity.
 This standard conforms to the first of the suggested approaches.
-The UN provides no standard classification because countries use their own national concepts to identify the indigenous population.
+The UN provides no standard classification because countries use their own national concepts to identify the Indigenous population.

-- Classification of Aboriginal ancestry October 19, 2015 to current
+- Classification of Indigenous ancestry May 11, 2021 to current

 Relation to previous version